ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 First time, you'll see:

-The authenticity of host 'gitlab.com' can't be established...
-Are you sure you want to continue connecting (yes/no)?
+The authenticity of host 'gitlab.com' can't be established... <br> Are you sure you want to continue connecting (yes/no)?

 Type:
 yes